yinonavraham/maven-101/README.md

-# maven-101
+# Maven 101

-Maven examples, created as part of a Maven 101 session given at eBay
+Maven examples, created as part of a Maven 101 session given at eBay.

 ## Useful `mvn` Commands